infix

 c23_nodiscard infix_registry_tinfix_registry_create (void)

-Creates a new, empty type registry.
+Creates a new, empty named type registry.

-void infix_registry_destroy (infix_registry_t *registry)
+void infix_registry_destroy (infix_registry_t *)

 c23_nodiscard infix_status infix_register_types (infix_registry_t *, const char *)